-Professor Pastor’s research focuses mostly on financial markets and asset management.
-His latest work analyzes the effects of political uncertainty on asset prices.
-He has also written on a broad range of topics such as liquidity risk, stock price bubbles, portfolio choice, performance evaluation, stock volatility, return predictability, technological revolutions, and IPOs.
-He has analyzed various effects of parameter uncertainty and learning in finance.
-His articles have appeared in the American Economic Review, Journal of Finance, Journal of Financial Economics, Journal of Political Economy, Review of Financial Studies, as well as nonacademic outlets such as Bloomberg and the Financial Times.
-His research has been awarded numerous prizes, such as two Smith Breeden Prizes, two Fama/DFA Prizes, Whitebox Advisors Selected Research Prize, Goldman Sachs Asset Management Prize, Barclays Global Investors Prize, Geewax, Terker & Co.
-Prize, the NASDAQ Award, and the Q Group Award.
+Professor Pastor’s research focuses mostly on financial markets and investment management.
+His articles have appeared in the American Economic Review, Journal of Finance, Journal of Financial Economics, Journal of Monetary Economics, Journal of Political Economy, Review of Financial Studies, and other outlets.
+His research has been awarded numerous prizes, such as four Fama/DFA Prizes, two Smith Breeden Prizes, AQR Insight Award, Barclays Global Investors Prize, BlackRock Research Award, Goldman Sachs Asset Management Prize, Moskowitz Prize, NASDAQ Award, QMA Award, and Q Group Award.

-Professor Pastor has been teaching at Chicago Booth since 1999, when he obtained a Ph.D. in finance from the Wharton School at the University of Pennsylvania.
-He has received the McKinsey Award for Excellence in Teaching as well as two Faculty Excellence Awards from Chicago Booth.
+Professor Pastor has been teaching at Chicago Booth since 1999 when he obtained a Ph.D. in finance from the Wharton School at the University of Pennsylvania.
+He has received the McKinsey Award for Excellence in Teaching as well as two Faculty Excellence Awards at Chicago Booth.

-With Pietro Veronesi, "Uncertainty about government policy and stock prices," Journal of Finance (2012).
+With Pietro Veronesi, "Political cycles and stock returns," Journal of Political Economy (2020).

 With Robert F. Stambaugh, "On the size of the active management industry," Journal of Political Economy (2012).